Blue Mountains Youth Council

 In previous years the Youth Council has chosen to focus on the environment and climate change, and engaged with Project Plant It, which supports children and young people to learn about and help regenerate native vegetation and habitat.

-Applications for the 2024 Youth Council are now open.
+Applications for the 2024 Youth Council are now closed.

 The Youth Council is an exciting opportunity to be a voice for young people in the Blue Mountains.